humanplayer2/mkmods/mods/wireglue_for_keyboard_stuff/README.md

 Three observations:
 - The wire glue works for establishing connection between switches and PCB.
 At least the maybe 200 keypresses I tried all registered without issue.
-- It's not a strong adhesive: a switch came off the second time I pulled a keycap off it, holding in the PCB and keycap (no plate).The glue explicitly states that one should use e.g. super glue to strengten bonds.
+- It's not a strong adhesive: a switch came off the second time I pulled the keycap off it, me grabbing the PCB and keycap (no plate).The glue explicitly states that one should use e.g. super glue to strengten bonds, so I don't hold it against it.
-- I reapplied.
+- I applied glue twice to every join.
 I should perhaps have applied less.

 I wonder:
 - How difficult will it be to clean this stuff off if one wants to solder instead?